sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 there are three main ways:

-- by friction: (- triboelectricity) this is usually a process to charge non-conductive materials or insulators.
+- by **friction**: **triboelectricity** this is usually a process to charge non-conductive materials or insulators.

-- by conduction: this usually works fine with conductive materials... if an object touch something that is already charged, that charge is distributed between the two objects, due the charge is transferred and distributed.
+- by **conduction**: this usually works fine with conductive materials... if an object touch something that is already charged, that charge is distributed between the two objects, due the charge is transferred and distributed.

-- by induction: a charged objet is used, and a not charged object is presented close to it, but with-out touching it...
+- by **induction**: a charged objet is used, and a not charged object is presented close to it, but with-out touching it...

 - also useful for charging metals and other conductors.
 Again, a charged object is used, but this time it is only brought close to the conductor, and does not touch it.
 If the conductor is connected to ground (ground is basically anything neutral that can give up electrons to, or take electrons from, an object), electrons will either flow on to it or away from it.
 When the ground connection is removed , the conductor will have a charge opposite in sign to that of the charged object.

-## **Coulomb's Law**
+## **Electrotaic Force: the Coulomb's Law**

 The force **F** between two charged particles (Q <sub>1</sub> and Q <sub>2</sub>) in static equilibrium, in a given medium,